 Season 4 Tina Bryson Season 4 Tina Bryson

-EPISODE 4: Taking Care of Each Other w/ Nate Clark
+Episode 22 (S4E4): Taking Care of Each Other w/ Nate Clark

 Our guest this week is Nate Clark, who works in the accounting department of Texas Roadhouse restaurants.
 Texas Roadhouse is a corporate sponsor of CAP's Hunger Walk event each September and has been sending corporate mission groups to volunteer in Appalachia every year since 2008.
 Having been on many of these service trips, Nate reflects on the impacts of volunteerism and his passion for taking care of others who are in need.